-How to Prevent Bee Absconding (Bees Leaving Your Hive)
+How to Prevent Bees From Absconding or Leaving Your Hive

 If you have had honey bees leaving your apiary, you can agree with me that the situation is quite disappointing.
 According to my own experience, the phenomenon (commonly known as bee absconding) is an expensive one.
 It can really hurt your apiculture business!

 Not to be confused with swarming, absconding is when all bees (including the workers, drones and queen) leave the hive.
 On the other hand, swarming is the splitting of the colony: one colony leaves while the other stays back.
 Nesting is when these pollinators find a suitable place (not a hive) and start making combs on it.
 It can be on the branches of trees or underground.